jonasbn/bash_completion_ack/README.md

 $ sudo cp ack /etc/bash_completion.d/
 ```

 This is not a part of [the completions](https://github.com/Homebrew/homebrew-completions) available under `brew` on OSX.
-But you can copy the `ack` file to the same directory:
+But you can copy the `ack` file to the same directory.
+Do note that this path has changed in newer versions.

+Old path (`bash-completions`):

 ```bash
 $ cp ack /usr/local/etc/bash_completion.d/